asmodeus812/elearning/cracking-coding-interview/7-trees-and-graphs.md

-Depending on the task at hand there might be better or worse representations to use, what is important is that as much information is contained in the representation as possible (i.e. incoming edges, parent nodes etc.)
+Depending on the task at hand there might be better or worse representations to use, what is important is that as much information is contained in the representation as possible (incoming edges, parent nodes etc.)

-### Basic class & node
+### Class & Nodes

 There are multiple ways to represent a graph, the most common one is with a graph node, and a graph class, which is just enough to implement most all graph features we would ever need.
-We need the class on top of a node since in a graph it is possible to not have path from one single root node to all others, that is actually usually the case, a graph might have many root nodes (ones with not incoming edges), or it might have none (no nodes with 0 incoming edges), in that case if all nodes have incoming edges this graph has cycles, there is no obvious graph root to speak of
+We need the class on top of a node since in a graph it is possible to not have path from one single root node to all others, that is actually usually the case, a graph might have many root nodes (ones with no incoming edges), or it might have no roots (nodes with 0 incoming edges), in that case if all nodes have incoming edges this graph has cycles, there is no obvious graph root to speak of